earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R01-get-to-know-r.md

 category: [course-materials]
 class-lesson: ['get-to-know-r']
 permalink: /course-materials/earth-analytics/get-to-know-r
-nav-title: 'Intro to R'
+nav-title: 'Get to Know R'
 dateCreated: 2016-12-13
 lastModified: 2016-12-14
 module-title: 'Get to Know The R Programming Language'
 module-description: 'This tutorial introduces the R scientific programming language.
-It is designed for someone who has not used R before.
-We will work with precipitation and stream discharge data for Boulder County.'
+We will work with precipitation and stream discharge data for Boulder County to better understand the R syntax, various data types and data import and plotting.'
 sidebar:
   nav:
 author_profile: false